 Sometimes, when parents cannot agree on specific parenting issues, rather than taking the issue to court they employ a parenting coordinator.
 This person is usually either a lawyer, psychologist, psychiatrist or social worker, and acts as a neutral third party to help the parents make decisions.
 This is a cost effective way of resolving small issues, as it is less expensive to hire one professional than for both parties to hire, or to utilize their lawyers.
 The parenting coordinator may even have arbitration powers, allowing him or her to make a decision in the event that the parents can’t agree.

 In order to get a divorce in Alberta, you will need to take the Parenting After Separation course, or “PAS”.
 The PAS course is now offered online.
-The Family Justice Services website offers more information about the Parenting After Separation course, and other courses offered by courts.
+The Alberta government website offers more information about the Parenting After Separation course, and other courses offered by courts.